misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

    * YOLOV8n
    * YOLOV8x
 ## Dataset Structure
-+ The dataset structure was as follows:
++ The dataset structure were as follows:
 + datasets/
     + WCEBleedGen/
         + bleeding/